-Contact VAP at 850-644-7161 (24-hour hotline) or victims-advocate@fsu.edu (non-emergency).
+Contact VAP 24/7 at (850) 644-7161 (phone) or (850) 756-4320 (text), or non-emergency at victims-advocate@fsu.edu.

 FSU Victim Advocates provide support to victims of sexual violence and other crimes.
 They are available 24 hours a day, 7 days a week.
 All Victim Advocate Program services are free and confidential.
-You don't have to file a police report or University complaint to receive support.
+You do not have to file a police report or University complaint to receive support.